RenzoSev/typescript-countdown/README.md

 ## Features
 1. 😎 Simple to use: __you just need to choose the time with the arrows__.
+1. 🤓 Smart Countdown: __the countdown will help you to set your wanted time__.
 1. 🌞🌝 Light and Dark mode available.
 1. 🧑‍🎨 Highly customizable countdown:
     1. 4 time presets;